agstermaister/DCW4/README.md

 <h1 id=process>The Process</h1>

 To get the dataframe required I followed the steps below.
 The order is a bit different then listed on the task.
-As I found it more practical to add the descriptive variable names before filtering for mean and standard deviation.
+I found it more practical to add the descriptive variable names before filtering for mean and standard deviation.

 ![Process](https://github.com/agstermaister/Data-Cleaning-Week-4-Assignment/assets/131816758/0ddefaab-25c1-4c82-9751-12d74af17196)

 <h2> Getting and combining data </h2>
-After loading the dplyer package and imported the files (features.txt, subject_test.txt,y_test.txt, x_test.txt, subject_train.txt,y_train.txt, x_train.txt) first I combined the training dataset and test data sets separately and then combined the 2 datasests together.
+After loading the dplyer package and imported the files (features.txt, subject_test.txt,y_test.txt, x_test.txt, subject_train.txt,y_train.txt, x_train.txt) first I combined the training dataset and test data sets separately and then merged the 2 datasests together.
+The details of the code and comments are below.

 Load dplyer package